Shivangi Joshi: Early roles and establishment (2013–2021)

 After coming to Mumbai to audition for the show Anamika, Joshi gave a screen test for Junior Shaktimaan at Mukesh Khanna's office, was later informed of her selection after returning to her hometown, but the show ultimately never happened.
 She eventually made her first television appearance with a cameo role in Parvarrish – Kuchh Khattee Kuchh Meethi and later made her acting debut in 2013 with Zee TV's Khelti Hai Zindagi Aankh Micholi.
 Subsequently, she went on to play Aayat Haider in Beintehaa.
 Later, she did a brief appearance as Vishy in Bindass's Love by Chance opposite Ayush Mehra.
 In 2015, she began portraying Poonam Thakur in &TV's Begusarai opposite Vishal Aditya Singh.
 The show proved to be a turning point in her career.
 Gayatri Kolwankar of Times of India noted, that her screen presence is "easy and fresh and natural".
 Her performance as Poonam earned her a nomination at Indian Telly Award for Fresh New Face - Female.
 In 2016, she first appeared as Meera in Season 4 of Yeh Hai Aashiqui opposite Ravjeet Singh and then as Jyoti in Pyaar Tune Kya Kiya opposite Shagun Pandey.

 In 2016, she began portraying Naira Singhania Goenka in StarPlus's Yeh Rishta Kya Kehlata Hai.
 For her role as Naira, Joshi received numerous accolades and nominations including the ITA Award for Best Actress Popular, Gold Award for Best Actress in a Lead Role, Iconic Gold Award for Popular Choice and Kalakar Award for Best Actress.
 In January 2021, her character was killed off, but Joshi continued to be part of the show, portraying a look-alike character, Sirat Shekhawat Goenka.

-In 2020, she portrayed Geetanjali in the short film Love X Society, which was set to premier in the Cannes Film Festival, but due to the pandemic (coronavirus), the film was later released in the OTT platform.
+In 2020, she portrayed Geetanjali in the short film Love X Society, which was set to premier in the Cannes Film Festival; however, due to the COVID-19 pandemic, the film did not premiere and was later released on MX Player.
 From 2021 to 2022, she appeared as Anandi Bhujaariya in Colors TV's Balika Vadhu 2 opposite Randeep Rai.